 When we talk about teeth, every single one of yours counts.
-Whether you’ve lost a tooth due to injury or poor oral hygiene, it’s worth seeing Dr. Wilma Shen DDS to evaluate all your replacement options.
+Whether you’ve lost a tooth due to injury or poor oral hygiene, it’s worth seeing our doctor to evaluate all your replacement options.
 If you don’t, you could suffer negative effects to your teeth, gums, jawbones, appearance, and self-esteem.

-Depending on how many teeth are missing and where they are located, Dr. Wilma Shen DDS may suggest an implant, fixed bridge, or a removable bridge.
+Depending on how many teeth are missing and where they are located, our doctor may suggest an implant, fixed bridge, or a removable bridge.

 Addressing missing teeth as soon as possible is in your best interests.
 If you don’t, the consequences might include: